meisin/text_analytics_crude_oil/README.md

    - Frame-semantic parsing (SEMAFOR): https://github.com/swabhs/open-sesame

 ## Dataset
 The dataset is made up of oil market summaries found on https://www.investing.com/commodities/crude-oil-news.
-It is a collection of news from a number of sources namely: from www.investing.com's own articles and from other sources such as www.Reuters,com and www.oilprice.com.
+It is a collection of news from a number of sources namely: from _www.investing.com_'s own articles and from other sources such as _www.Reuters.com_ and _www.oilprice.com_.
 Duration is from 2011 to 2019.
+Please note that we do not release the original news articles but instead we release the extracted events from the articles.
+Events (including event arguments and event properties) are extracted through event extraction models trained via supervised learning.
+As such, please be aware that the datasets contain some errors and should not be treated as gold standards for any price prediction tasks.

 ## Repository Contents
 - ```dataset``` folder contains :